ovi-saha/MSCS_634_Lab_1/README.md

 ### Bar Chart (Total Sales by Category)
 The bar chart showed that certain product categories contribute significantly more to overall revenue, helping identify the strongest and weakest sales segments.

+### Box Plot (Profit Distribution)
+The box plot highlighted the spread of profit values and identified potential outliers that were examined during preprocessing.

 ---

 ## Data Preprocessing Summary